Tamara Munzner Biography

 Tamara's research interests include the development, evaluation, and characterization of visualization systems and techniques from both problem-driven and technique-driven perspectives.
 In problem-driven work, known as design studies, the focus is on designing systems to solve specific needs for a target group of real-world users.
 Tamara has pioneered the development of design study methodology, reflecting on work within a broad range of application domains, including genomics, evolutionary biology, fisheries management, web log analysis, e-commerce, and journalism.
 Her technique-driven interests include graph drawing and dimensionality reduction, with an emphasis on scalable algorithms.
 Her evaluation interests include both controlled experiments in a laboratory setting and qualitative studies in the field.
 She has contributed substantially to the theoretical foundations of visualization design and the visualization research process.
 Her widely used book Visualization Analysis and Design provides a systematic, comprehensive framework for thinking about visualization in terms of principles and design choices.
 It features a unified approach encompassing information visualization techniques for the abstract data of tables and networks, scientific visualization techniques for spatial data, and visual analytics techniques for interweaving data transformation and analysis with interactive visual exploration.

 Tamara has helped to organize InfoVis in roles ranging from webmaster to inaugural posters chair to papers chair to steering committee chair.
 She has served as chair of the VIS Executive Committee, chair of the VIS Restructuring Committee (reVISe), and a member of the VGTC Executive Committee.
 She was papers chair for EuroVis and a founding member of the BioVis Steering Committee.
-She received the IEEE VGTC Visualization Technical Achievement Award in 2015 and is a founding member of the VIS Academy.
-Her 2009 paper on the nested model of visualization design and validation earned the InfoVis 10-year Test of Time award in 2019.
+She received the IEEE VGTC Visualization Technical Achievement Award in 2015 and is a founding member of the VIS Academy and an IEEE Fellow.
+She has received three InfoVis 10-Year Test of Time awards, for her work on the nested model of visualization design and validation (2009), design study methodology (2012), and task abstractions (2013).

 Old Bios